How to Do Things without Words: Modeling Semantic Drift of Emoji: Abstract

 \section{Abstract}

 Emoji have become a significant part of our informal textual communication.
-Previous work addressing the societal and linguistic functions of emoji overlook the evolving meaning of the symbol.
-This evolution could be addressed through the framework of semantic drifts.
+Previous work, addressing the societal and linguistic functions of emoji, overlooked the relation between the semantics and the visual variations of the symbols.
 In this paper we model and analyze the semantic drift of emoji and discuss the features that may be contributing to the drift, some are unique to emoji and some are more general.
+Specifically, we explore the relations between graphical changes and semantic changes.